Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Discussion

 \section{Discussion}

 Unlike previous computational approaches to framing detection and analysis, our study is centered on a \textit{constructionist} understanding of framing as an interactive process where readers selectively engage, modify, and reconstruct media frames based on their own interpretative resources ~\citep{neuman1992common, scheufele1999framing, vangorp2007constructionist}.
 While existing computational methods treat framing as isolated classification tasks focused solely on source content, we examined the dynamic interaction between media framing and audience reception.
-In uncovering systematicities (RQ1; \Cref{fig:reframing}) and topic-specific differences (RQs 2-3) in a large-scale study, we bridged disconnect between large-scale yet isolated NLP approaches and small-scale communication studies that lack generalizability across topics and contexts.
-In applying one framing conceptualization across eleven topics, our findings suggest that inconsistent results in prior work stem from topic- and outlet-specific variation in framing effects.
-We also found consistent trends, such as value-laden frames (``Fairness and Equality'', ``Morality'') being more likely to be reframed.
-This is in line with theoretical formulations of framing, according to which individuals more readily accept frames that match their pre-existing values \citep{chong2007framing}.
+In uncovering systematicities (RQ1; \Cref{fig:retention_type}) and topic-specific differences (RQs 2-3) in a large-scale study, we bridged the disconnect between large-scale yet isolated NLP approaches and small-scale communication studies that lack generalizability.